Proofreading: What is it? And Can You Do it Yourself?

 What’s more, it adds a level of professionalism that is absolutely necessary if you’re looking to get publishers or readers on your side.
 When confronted with an obviously un-proofed book, both audiences will likely assume the author couldn’t be bothered to truly invest in their work.
 And if the author didn’t seem bothered to invest, why should they?

-So whether you’re planning to seek out traditional representation for your book or to self-publish on your own, proofreading is a vital part of the publishing process.
+So whether you’re planning to seek out traditional representation for your book or to self-publish on your own, editing and proofreading is a vital part of the publishing process.

 Working with a professional proofreader

-A professional proofreader does more than just look out for spelling and grammar mistakes.
+A professional proofreader does more than just look out for spelling, grammar, and punctuation mistakes.
 They will also look for consistency issues that could hamper the reading experience.
 This would include:

 - Ensuring that any web links go to the right webpage